At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift

 \section{Cram\'er--Lundberg risk processes with level-dependent premium rate}

 \sectionmark{Risk processes} In context of the collective theory of risk, the classical {\it Cram\'er--Lundberg model} is defined as follows.
-An insurance company receives the constant inflow of premium at rate $c$, that is, the premium income is assumed to be linear in time with rate $v$.
-It is also assumed that the claims incurred by the insurance company arrive according to a homogeneous renewal process $N_t$ with intensity $\lambda$ and the sizes (amounts) $\xi_n\ge 0$ of the claims are independent identically distributed random variables with common mean $b$.
-The $\xi$'s are assumed to be independent of the process $N_t$.
-The company has an initial risk reserve $x=R_0\ge0$.
+An insurance company receives the constant inflow of premium at rate $v$, that is, the premium income is assumed to be linear in time with rate $v$.
+It is also assumed that the claims incurred by the insurance company arrive according to a homogeneous renewal process $N(t)$ with intensity $\lambda$ and the sizes (amounts) $\xi_n\ge 0$ of the claims are independent copies of a random variable $\xi$ with finite mean $b$.
+The $\xi$'s are assumed independent of the process $N(t)$.
+The company has an initial risk reserve $x=R(0)\ge0$.

-Then the risk reserve $R_t$ at time $t$ is equal to
+Then the risk reserve $R(t)$ at time $t$ is equal to